- 100% No Win No Fee

 The claim process begins when a member dies.
 Each super fund has its own rules for the handling of death benefit claims, including provisions for reversionary income streams, beneficiary nominations, and trustee discretion.
 Here are the steps to a successful death benefit claim.

-5. Follow up with the insurer to ensure they have everything they need for a decision.
+- Follow up with the insurer to ensure they have all the necessary information for a decision.

 Death Benefit Payment